smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-Aaron built a productivity app for his small company, but when users encounter bugs, they email him scattered reports with missing details or don't report issues at all.
-His main app interface works great for daily tasks, but adding a prominent bug reporting section would clutter the clean design and distract from the core functionality.
-Users need an easy way to report problems with proper details, but only when they actually need it.

-A discreet bug reporting feature would keep the app's main interface clean and focused while giving users quick access to submit detailed reports exactly when they encounter issues.
+Arun built a productivity app for his company, but users either don't report bugs or send him incomplete details via email.
+Adding a prominent bug reporting section would clutter his clean interface and distract from core functionality.
+A discreet bug reporting feature would keep the main interface clean while giving users quick access to submit detailed reports when needed.

 ##### **Project Setup**